-ML207 Clinical Practicum 360 hours.
-12 credits
+ML291 Clinical Practicum 180 hours, 6 credits

-Supervised clinical rotations of the clinical chemistry, microbiology, urinalysis hematology, blood bank, phlebotomy, and -collection departments of the dinical affiliate
+Students will perform in supervised clinical rotations of the clinical chemistry, microbiology, urinalysis, hematology, blood bank, phlebotomy, and specimen-collection departments of the clinical affiliate.

-Prerequisite: Approval by campus coordinator, completion of all coursework required by clinical affiliate
+Prerequisite: Approval by campus coordinator, completion of all coursework required by clinical affiliate.